forminator/react-wire/README.md

 ### Rewiring

-Please avoid changing the wire variable. if wire argument changed, an error will be thrown.
+Please avoid changing the wire variable. if wire argument changed, a warning will be shown.

 ```tsx
 // wrong, avoid.